nuxeo/FunkLoad/doc/sphinx/source/benching.rst

 Here are few remarks/advices to obtain workable metrics.

-* Since it uses significant CPU resources, make sure that performance limits are not hit by FunkLoad_ before your server's limit is reached.
+* Since it may use significant CPU resources, make sure that performance limits are not hit by FunkLoad before your server's limit is reached.
 Check this by launching a bench from another host.

 * Having a cycle with one user gives a usefull reference.

+* Run multiple cycles for a bench.

 * A bench is composed of a benching test (or scenario) run many times.
 A good benching test should not be too long so you have a